martinswan/framework/examples/loader-databricks/src/index.md

 </div>

-For the data loader to authenticate with Databricks, you will need to set several secret environment variable, each with the `DATABRICKS_` prefix.
+For the data loader to authenticate with Databricks, you will need to set several secret environment variables, each with the `DATABRICKS_` prefix.
 If you use GitHub, you can use [secrets in GitHub Actions](https://docs.github.com/en/actions/security-guides/using-secrets-in-github-actions) to set environment variables; other platforms provide similar functionality for continuous deployment.
 For local development, we use the `dotenv` package, which allows environment variables to be defined in a `.env` file which lives in the project root and looks something like this:

 ```
 DATABRICKS_SERVER_HOSTNAME="XXX.cloud.databricks.com"